Welcome to Year Two

 Statistics -draw and interpret charts, tables, graphs and pictograms

 Please also continue to support children with typing skills.
 Purple Mash has great games and challenges to develop typing skills.
-We are now having a go at typing words against the timer.

-Outdoor PE - Mondays and Wednesdays
+Outdoor PE - Tuesdays

-Tolerance, Individual Liberty and Mutual Respect.
+Tolerance, Democracy and Mutual Respect.